One-stage vs two-stage mommy makeover in Turkey: safety rules, recovery realities, and cost differences

 CanadaCAD 18,000 – 35,000CAD 21,000 – 41,000Similar to US patterns

-Package details: Turkey prices include accommodation, VIP transfers, compression garments, medications, and follow-up appointments.
+Package details: Turkey prices include hotel accommodation, VIP transfers, compression garments, medications, and follow-up appointments.
 Staging adds 10–20% for duplicate theatre fees, anaesthesia sessions, and extended stay.
 Add £400–£800 if two separate trips are required.

 Cost impact: Expect a 10–20% increase in total costs with staging due to duplicate OR/anaesthesia and accommodation.